How to Write Your First CV Straight Out of School | Beginner’s Guide

 For each role, include the following:

-• - A bullet point list of your responsibilities and key achievements
+• A very concise list of your responsibilities and the key achievements, and the skills you learned.

-You can also include any awards or achievements you have received, such as the Duke of Edinburgh awards, sporting achievements or honours for music and drama.
+You should also include any awards or achievements you have received, such as the Duke of Edinburgh awards, sporting achievements or honours for music and drama.

-As a student, this will be one of your biggest sections because you don't have as much work experience to bolster your CV.
+As a student, this section will be the most important because you don't have as much work experience to bolster your CV.
 So pick wisely!

 Interests